-Turn to our legal team at Gautreaux Law.
-We will work with you to determine which parties are responsible for your injuries.
-And, when necessary, our lawyers will fight for your right to financial compensation in court.
+Turn to the legal team at Gautreaux Law.
+Our firm will work with you to determine which parties are responsible for your injuries.
+We will fight for your right to financial compensation.
 We have extensive litigation experience, including recovering millions of dollars in damages in catastrophic injury cases.

 Seeking Financial Recovery for Common Workplace Injuries

-We represent injured workers from a wide variety of employment backgrounds here in Georgia, from construction workers to office personnel.
-And we have worked with employees suffering from a variety of injuries, ranging from minor to serious to fatal, including:
+We represent injured workers from a wide variety of employment backgrounds in Georgia, from construction workers to office personnel.
+We have represented and worked with employees suffering from a variety of injuries, ranging from minor to serious to fatal, including:

 - Injuries from falling objects